Feeling like enjoying light meals or sharing appetizers with friends? Not sure what to cook for your guests? I have the solution!

 Vary the height by sticking some skewers vertically onto a support (half a cabbage or a grapefruit covered with aluminum foil, like an appetizer hedgehog) to create volume on the table.

-Finally, keep harmony in mind: arrange the skewers by type or mix them in rainbows of color, and wipe the edges of the serving plates for a flawless presentation.
-Your appetizer skewers, carefully prepared the day before, will be a hit with your guests, both for their taste and their visual appeal!
+Finally, keep harmony in mind: line up the skewers by category or mix them in rainbows of colors, and wipe the edges of the serving plates for a flawless presentation.